cookiecutter/cookiecutter-django/docs/docker-postgres-backups.rst

 PostgreSQL Backups with Docker
 ==============================

-.. note:: For brevity it is assumed that you will be running the below commands against local environment, however, this is by no means mandatory so feel free to switch to ``production.yml`` when needed.
+.. note:: For brevity it is assumed that you will be running the below commands against local environment, however, this is by no means mandatory so feel free to switch to ``docker-compose.prod.yml`` when needed.

 Prerequisites
 -------------

 #. the project was generated with ``use_docker`` set to ``y``;
-#. the stack is up and running: ``docker-compose -f local.yml up -d postgres``.
+#. the stack is up and running: ``docker-compose up -d postgres``.

 Creating a Backup